kwacke/YinzerHangman/README.md

 ## Acknowledgments

 - Thanks to Pittsburgh and its unique dialect for inspiring this game.
+Thanks to tech elevator for teaching how to code.

 Have fun playing Yinzer Hangman!